White Collar Defense and Investigations

 - Individuals and entities facing Department of Justice public corruption investigations

-- Individuals facing Department of Justice and Securities and Exchange Commission investigations
+- Individuals facing Department of Justice, Securities and Exchange Commission and State Attorneys General investigations

 - Victims responding to and seeking redress against fraud and related civil and criminal conduct impacting their lives and businesses

 - National financial institutions in Department of Justice, Internal Revenue Service, and Securities and Exchange Commission investigations